Arishakhan-24/Beauty-Buddy-Website/README.md

 ## 🎀 Design & Inspiration

-The visual elements of Beauty Buddy — including the welcome banner, color palette, and overall layout style — were designed by me using Canva.
+The visual elements of Beauty Buddy — including the welcome banner, color palette, and overall layout style  were designed by me using Canva.
 I also took creative inspiration from various beauty and skincare layouts found on Pinterest, online beauty blogs, and modern UI design references.
-These sources helped me finalize the theme, imagery, and aesthetic used throughout the website.## 🌼 Responsive Design
+These sources helped me finalize the theme, imagery, and aesthetic used throughout the website.

+---
+## 🌼 Responsive Design

 Built using **flexbox and media queries** to adapt layout for both:
 - Desktop screens (wide layout)
 - Mobile screens (compact cards & stacked views)

----

 ## 💡 JavaScript Functions Used